-Before you configure the fire drill service group, follow the steps below:
+Before you configure the fire drill service group, ensure that the following pre-requisites are met:

 - Make sure the application service group is configured with a SVCCopyServices resource. - Make sure the infrastructure to take snapshots is properly configured between the source and target arrays.
 This process involves associating FlashCopy mapping or consistency group and quiescing the application. - If you plan to run a fire drill on SVCCopyServices devices, you must have a FlashCopy license. - When you use the Gold or Silver configuration, make sure FlashCopy for IBM SVC is installed and configured at the target array.